linux-system-roles/logging/README.md

 - `logging_mark`: Mark message periodically by immark, if set to `true`.
 Default to `false`.
 - `logging_mark_interval`: Interval for `logging_mark` in seconds.
 Default to `3600`.
 - `logging_purge_confs`: `true` or `false`.
 If set to `true`, files in /etc/rsyslog.d are purged.
+- `logging_backup_dir`: Path to specify the directory to store backup file which contains pre-logging system role run.
+The backup is used when `logging_restore_confs` is set to `true`.
+- `logging_restore_confs`: `true` or `false`.
+If set to `true`, config files in the backup file are restored.
+This variable is to be used in the cleaning up.
 - `logging_system_log_dir`: Directory where the local log output files are placed.
 Default to `/var/log`.

 ### Update and Delete